-2) Consider as a school and as a teacher what you already do well
+2) Consider what you already do well

 Begin by thinking about ways in which your school or classroom already supports the development of these skills.
 These include classroom environment and organization, playing games that develop working memory, supporting student organization.
 The work teachers already do is important to acknowledge while at the same time providing an opportunity to think about how we can improve.

 3) Host conversations about EF between grade levels

 Conversations between grade levels, or grouped between K-2 teachers and 3rd-5th grade teachers allow for exploration and expectation setting across grade levels.

 4) Teach explicit EF strategies and integrate EF skills into content area teaching